Finally, someone who understands!

 Get it Here!

-Most of all, I know what getting past stuck & lasting creative freedom mean, + all the ways writers and creatives get waylaid.
+I know what getting past stuck & lasting creative freedom mean.
+And all the ways writers and creatives get waylaid.
 My first memory of ‘writer’s block’ is from third grade, writing a poem prompted by one I saw in my elementary school newsletter.
 At 18, I turned in a blank sheet of paper to my college professor every Friday in response to the assignment to simply write.
-In 2001, I learned how to become the writer I wanted to be, completing a novel that attracted a literary agent in three weeks of my first queries.
+In 2001, I finally learned how to be the writer I wanted to be, completing a novel that attracted a literary agent in three weeks of my first queries.
 And as life threw big events at me – house on fire, husband run down by a car, losing a business – I knew I was a writer despite losing the writer’s life I created.

-Like a conversation with a good friend, The Writer’s Block Myth is a grounded, practical approach and framework to shift your thinking and integrate writing as part of your life living in the real world, whatever your circumstances.
-More than a motivational guide or a primer of exercises, it’s your guide to find the ways that work for you so you know you’re a writer even when you’re not putting pen to paper or fingers to keyboard.
-With examples and stories of other writers.
-And short, easy exercises to support your process.
+Like a conversation with a good friend, The Writer’s Block Myth is a grounded, practical approach and framework to help you know you’re a writer, even when you’re not putting pen to paper or fingers to keyboard.
+You have examples and stories of other writers.
+Ideas and short, easy exercises to support your process.
+You’re not alone.

 I want to thank you this morning.
 I’ve been struggling to get rolling on a new project, and I just couldn’t seem to get myself in the chair, couldn’t seem to lay down the first words.
 I felt inhibited.
 A change of schedule, a problem that’s bothering me, and it was all leeching my motivation to write. –Then I picked up your book and read, “Let go of expectations.
 Stop the futile seeking certainty that can’t be found, as Seth Godin says…Your creativity listens to intent and dances with it.”
 Oh yes!
 The right words for the right moment.
 And I got 1,600 words done just from that little push.
 Thank you!